AlphaSheep/Onnapt/README.md

 Oh No!
-Not Anonther Puzzle Timer (Onnapt)
+Not Another Puzzle Timer (Onnapt)
 ===============================================

 *Onnapt* is going to be a cross platform timer application for twisty puzzles such as Rubik's cube.
 It is still in the early development phase.